Luke Daly-Groves: Hitler's Death (2019)

 Daly-Groves notes that Soviet leader Joseph Stalin's motivations in claiming Hitler's survival remain unclear, with most commentators asserting that he intended to secure disputed areas of West Germany on the basis that they would be safer under Soviet control if, somehow, Hitler returned.
 Alternatively, Stalin may have wished to override political underlings such as Marshal Georgy Zhukov (who had said that Hitler was dead) or motivate his totalitarian Communist forces, with the possibility of even leveraging attacks on nations ostensibly harboring Hitler.
 (Note: Historian Mark Felton later opined that Stalin seemed to believe that Hitler escaped, with the primary fraud being conducted by the Germans, despite related Soviet reports being muddled with propaganda.)
 Daly-Groves concludes that the 2009 DNA analysis (showing the skull fragment to be from a female) supports the interpretation that the Soviets were unhappy with the quality of their investigations.
 He opined that documentation likely remained unexplored in both the Stalin secretariat files and the British National Archives that could clarify investigations of past survival rumours and provide further evidence to disprove Hitler's escape.
 He also argues that known documents demonstrate that Western powers could not have staged a cover-up regarding purported knowledge of Hitler's alleged survival.
 Daly-Groves suggests that although the evidence points to Hitler having shot himself, it should not be considered the "definitive answer", citing Fest's 2002 argument that eyewitness discrepancies had rendered Hitler's death "impossible to reconstruct".
 However, Daly-Groves declares that a death by some kind of gunshot no longer carries "ideological baggage" and states his hope that his book would lay to rest various conspiracy theories, especially those surfacing since 2009.

-Additionally, the book includes over 20 images, including cleaned, high-resolution scans of the Soviet photographs purporting to show Hitler and Braun's alleged burnt corpses.